aws-samples/aws-amplify-team-task-tracking/LAB1.md

 export class AppModule { }
 ```

+Angular will also create e2e folder for end to end testing

 You have completed the client side angular code and now will use amplify library to provision backend infrastructure as well